EtashRhys/Portal-Time/README.md

-python code for s portal visual
+python code for a portal visual
 # Portal-Time